Monday, July 1, 2019

 But we have risen and stand upright."

-3) Sin is not merely a private matter between us and God.
-It affects others within our sphere of influence.
-David's sin carried grave consequences because seventy thousand innocent people died from the plague for which David was personally liable (2 Samuel 24:15).
-Our imprudence can be contagious and may affect other innocent people.
+3) Sin is contagious.
+Our transgressions are not merely a private matter between us and God.
+They may affect other people within our sphere of influence.
+David's sin carried grave consequences for Israel because seventy thousand innocent people died from the plague for which David was personally liable (2 Samuel 24:15).
+Our imprudence can be contagious and may harm other innocent people.

-We can conclude that Satan had indeed conspired to bring down David by leading him into disobedience but God's mercies ultimately prevailed over His wrath and David was graciously spared (2 Samuel 24:16).
+We can conclude that Satan had indeed conspired to bring down David by leading him into disobedience but God's mercies ultimately prevailed over His wrath and David was graciously spared by God when he repented of his sin (2 Samuel 24:16).

-4) We learn that God punishes sin but even in the rage of His divine fury God is merciful.
+4) God is just and merciful.
+We learn that God punishes sin but even under the rage of His divine fury, God is exceedingly merciful.
 He does not treat us as our sins deserve or repay us according to our inequities (Psalm 103:10).
-He tampers justice with mercy.
+God tampers justice with mercy.
 His compassions fail not and His mercy endures forever (Psalm 136).
-His hand is consistently stretched out to His covenant people in all ages.
+His hand of grace is consistently stretched out to His covenant people in all ages.

-When David bought a parcel of land from Arunah and erected an altar and burnt sacrifices, God graciously withheld His anger and the plague ended.
+When David bought a parcel of land from Arunah and erected an altar and burnt sacrifices on it, God graciously withheld His anger and the plague ended.
+David did not deserve God's mercy.
+It was graciously granted by God.
+We should plead for God's mercy when His righteous anger burns against us!

 2 Samuel 24:25 says "And David built there an altar to the Lord, and offered burnt offerings and peace offerings.
 So the Lord heeded the prayers for the land, and the plague was withdrawn from Israel."

-5) We learn from David's example that serving God must cost us our precious resources including time, money and undivided devotion.
+5) Serving God comes with sacrifices.
+We learn from David's example that serving God must cost us our precious resources including time, money, skills, and undivided devotion.

-David bought the land on which he built the altar, saying in 1 Chronicles 21:24-25 "Then King David said to Ornan, “No, but I will surely buy it for the full price, for I will not take what is yours for the Lord, nor offer burnt offerings with that which costs me nothing.”
+David bought the land on which he built the altar, saying in 1 Chronicles 21:24-25 “...No, but I will surely buy it for the full price, for I will not take what is yours for the Lord, nor offer burnt offerings with that which costs me nothing.”
 25 So David gave Ornan six hundred shekels of gold by weight for the place."

 What sacrifices are you making in serving God?

-6) We learn that when we turn to God in truth and in brokenness of heart, even in the darkest moments of our lives, He will graciously forgive us and restore our fellowship with Him (1 John 1:8-10).
+6) God is touched by a broken heart.
+When we turn to God in truth and in brokenness of heart, even in the darkest moments of our lives, He will graciously forgive us and restore us to fellowship with Him (1 John 1:8-10).
 This is because Christ paid the ultimate sacrifice for our sins and opened the way to the throne of grace (Hebrews 4:14-16).
 God will never despise a broken and contrite heart (Psalm 51:17).

 7) It is a terrible thing to fall under God's judgement.
 The Bible proclaims that the wages of sin is death but the gift of God is eternal life in Christ Jesus our Lord (Romans 6:23).
-We can only escape the wrath of God if we keep a covenant relationship with Jesus Christ.
+We can only escape the wrath of God if we turn to him in repentance and forsake a life of rebellion.

-Joab was overly a wicked man having shed the innocent blood of Abner in a calculated act of vengeance for the killing of Asahel, Joab's cousin (2 Samuel 2; 3:27-28).
-Joab is later joined the Adonijah rebellion and was later executed by Solomon for the murder of Abner (1 Kings 1-2).
+Joab was overly a wicked man, having shed the innocent blood of Abner in a calculated act of vengeance for the killing of Asahel, Joab's cousin (2 Samuel 2; 3:27-28).
+Joab later joined the Adonijah rebellion and was executed by Solomon for the murder of Abner (1 Kings 1-2).

-On this occasion before King David, Joab rightly discerned that the king was in error and had unsuccessfully tried to drive sense into the king's mind..
+On this occasion, when Joab stood before King David, he rightly discerned that the king was had erred.
+He rightly discerned and spoke the mind of God to the king.

 But its end is the way of death."

-May we always heed the voice of God in His written word and by His Spirit so that we may depart from evil and fulfill God's purposes for our lives.
+May we always heed the voice of God in His written word and discern the leading of His Spirit so that we may depart from evil and fulfill God's purposes for our lives.

 Shalom